Clinical Documentation Specialist

 Bishop State Community College offers a two-year associate’s in applied science in health information technology.
 Students who complete this program can also earn a short certificate in medical coding, which can be an asset when starting a career as a clinical documentation specialist.

-The only admission requirement for this program is to have graduated from high school.
-If applicants have already completed college coursework, they must submit official transcripts and have at least a 2.0 GPA.
+The only admission requirement for this program is graduation from high school.
+Applicants must submit official transcripts and have at least a 2.0 GPA if they have completed college coursework.

 • Location: Mobile, AL